Bx64/NodeMonitoring/README.md

 # NodeMonitoring

 Scripts for monitoring your DPoS nodes and sending alarm messages via Discord webhook or Telegram bot.
-Forked from the adaptation of Solar delegate [mtaylan](https://github.com/mtaylan).
+Forked from the adaptation of Solar block producer [mtaylan](https://github.com/mtaylan).

 ## Contents